CurveDocs/curve-resources/docs/lending/faq.md

 ### How much can you borrow against your collateral (LTV)?
-The maximum borrowable amount (LTV) is dependent on the parameter `A` and nubmer of bands (`N`) choosen when creating a market.
+The maximum borrowable amount (LTV) is dependent on the parameter `A` and number of bands (`N`) chosen when creating a market.
 The more bands used, the higher the LTV.

 ### How does the LLAMMA liquidation process differ from other debt-based stablecoins?